 Hence the previous expression is equal to Moreover, we have $R^*_p\circ R_{*p}=Id$ on $L_p$.

-We have now two continuous family of contractions depending on $p >0$, which are mutually dual for $p\ge1$ and includes the Ruelle and Beltrami operators, for $p=1$ and $p=\infty$, respectively.
+We have now two continuous families of contractions depending on $p >0$, which are mutually dual for $p\ge1$ and includes the Ruelle and Beltrami operators, for $p=1$ and $p=\infty$, respectively.

-The next theorem is the $L_p$ version of the action of Ruelle operators (compare with previous section).
-Unfortunately, the Ruelle operator on $L_p$, for $1<p< \infty$, does not detect whether there is an invariant Beltrami differential without an associated fixed point for the Ruelle operator.
+The next theorem is the $L_p$ version of the action of Ruelle operators (compare with the previous section).
+Unfortunately, for $1<p< \infty$, the Ruelle operator on $L_p$ does not detect whether there is an invariant Beltrami differential without an associated fixed point for the Ruelle operator.

 \begin{theorem} Let $K$ be a completely invariant set of positive measure.
-The operator $R^*_p$ has a fixed point in $L_p(K)$ for $1<p<\infty$ if and only if $R$ is a flexible Latt\'es map. \end{theorem} \begin{proof} If $R^*_p$ has a fixed point then its dual $R_{*q}$ has a fixed point on $L_q(K)$.
-Given a fixed point $\psi$ of $R_{*q}$ then $\frac{|\psi|}{\psi}$ is an invariant Beltrami differential.
+Given $p$ with $1<p<\infty$, then the operator $R^*_p$ has a fixed point in $L_p(K)$ if and only if $R$ is a flexible Latt\`es map. \end{theorem} \begin{proof} If $R^*_p$ has a fixed point then its dual $R_{*q}$ has a fixed point on $L_q(K)$.
+Let $\psi$ be a fixed point of $R_{*q}$ then $\frac{|\psi|}{\psi}$ is an invariant Beltrami differential.
 On the other hand, the function $f=|\psi|^q$ is integrable and satisfies